-Following an exclusion filter, the fund integrates ESG criteria through the combination of a top-down and bottom-up approaches.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-Top down: through positive selection with a best-in-class filter applied in order to exclude the last two deciles in each sector.
+Following an exclusion filter, the Sub-Fund integrates ESG criteria through the combination of a topdown and bottom-up approaches.
+Top down: through positive selection with a best-in-class filter applied in order to exclude the lowest deciles in each sector.
 This allows the definition of the eligible universe and exclusion of laggards issuers not meeting the minimum ESG threshold.